 Three years later, on April 7, 2002, Brian Sutter became the 15th coach in NHL history to earn 400 career victories in the Chicago Blackhawks’ 3-2 win against the visiting Calgary Flames.
-He had 451 total wins in his career, second in the Sutter family behind his brother Darryl, who won 634 games as an NHL head coach.
+He had 451 total wins in his career, second in the Sutter family behind his brother Darryl, who has won 736 games (and counting) as an NHL head coach.

 We’re Going Streaking